Achievable logoAchievable logo

 Feedback

-In this section, you’ll learn how to solve linear equations, simple quadratic equations, and linear inequalities.
-You’ll also learn how to interpret compound inequalities and when to reverse an inequality sign.
-These skills help you find exact solutions as well as ranges of possible solutions.
+This section covers how to solve linear equations, simple quadratic equations, and linear inequalities.
+You’ll also learn how to translate verbal descriptions into equations and when to reverse an inequality sign - skills that help you find exact solutions as well as ranges of possible values.

 Definitions